 Paul Zikas is a software engineer with 7+ years of experience in AR/VR industry and academia.
 He earned his BSc, and MSc in Computer Science from the University of Crete specializing in computer graphics.
 Currently he is developing his PhD research topics at the University of Crete and at FORTH in the Human Computer Interaction Lab (HCI-FORTH).
 As an enthusiast in Computer Graphics and Game Programming, he designed various Mixed Reality applications for educational and entertainment purposes in mobile and desktop platforms.
 He is deeply experienced with VR/AR custom/industrial game engines with an excellent computer graphics knowledge.
 He started working at ORamaVR from its establishment as a software engineer, lead developer and now the Head of Product.
 In ORamaVR he is responsible for the training scenegraph, the Unity MAGES SDK and coordinating as well as developing the VR customization modules.
 He developed and maintained the authoring tools to create low-code VR training scenarios based on proprietary software design patterns.
 His visual scripting module has revolutionized the production of VR training simulations, providing a sophisticated tool to drastically speed up the content creation.

 Nikos Lydatakis graduated from Computer Science department, University of Crete where he obtained both this BSc and MSc on Computer Graphics.
 He started as a research fellow at the Institute of Computer Science of the Foundation for Research and Technology – Hellas, on Computational Vision and Robotics Laboratory.
 He works in the fields of Virtual Reality from 2015.
-He is currently working at ORamaVR as Head of Platform.
+He is currently working at ORamaVR as Head of Product.

 Stratos Geronikolakis received his BSc.
 (2017) and MSc.
 (2020) degrees, from the Department of Computer Science of the University of Crete, specializing in computer graphics.
 He received multiple scholarships and an excellence award for his studies.
 A skilled C++, C# developer, with great interest in AR applications.
 During his studies, he worked as an undergraduate researcher at FORTH, developing an AR application for cultural heritage, also incorporating 3D reconstruction.
 He also contributed to low-level computer graphics global illumination research.
 His interest lies in developing 3D applications for cultural heritage across extended reality (XR).
 He has contributed to the computer graphics research field with publications, regarding the XR spectrum, cultural heritage and medical VR for various journals/conferences such as (Springer, SIGGRAPH etc.).
 He participated in and worked for various EU projects such as ViMM (Virtual Multimodal Museum) and national funded ones such as VRADA.